verma-rahul/CodingPractice/README.md

-# CodingPractice
+# Coding Practice
-Coding Practice done in python
+Coding Practice done in python from LeetCode and other practice Questions